Important Terms for Louvers and Dampers

 Max Static Pressure

-The maximum amount of static pressure allowed in a duct for a damper to safely operate.
-The damper will create static pressure and this pressure will increase as the airflow rate increases.
+The maximum static pressure a damper can safely operate with in a duct.
+The damper will create static pressure, and this pressure will increase as the airflow rate increases.
 Every damper will have a maximum rated static pressure.
-If static pressure exceeds the damper’s limit, then the damper is not guaranteed to open or close.
+Exceeding the damper's static pressure limit prevents it from reliably opening or closing.

-Even if the damper does work in these conditions, you risk damaging the damper’s components.
+Even if the damper works in these conditions, you risk damaging the damper’s components.
 Review the project's specifications to ensure your dampers will operate safely in their ducts.

 Duct Velocity